Cheap Trick - Biography

 The debut, Cheap Trick (1977 Epic) captures the band’s intense stage show, and deals with darker themes.
 "Daddy Should Have Stayed in High School" is about a pedophile; “The Ballad of T.V.
 Violence" is about a serial killer, Richard Speck; "Oh Candy" deals with suicide.
 The record didn’t do very well, but it got great reviews.
 Rolling Stone wrote: “Their lyrics run the gamut of lust, confusion and misogyny, growing out of rejection and antiauthoritarian sentiments about school—all with an element of wit that has distinguished the best bands since rock began.
 Standout songs, to my ears, are ‘Elo Kiddies,’ ‘Speak Now or Forever Hold Your Peace’ and the aforementioned ‘Taxman.’
 Catch them before Nurse Ratched slices open their frontal lobes.”
 Not bad.
 Meanwhile, the band toured nonstop, opening for the biggest acts of the day, including Kiss, Boston, and The Kinks.
 They also started developing that fanbase in Japan.

 Heaven Tonight (1978 Epic) finally struck the right tone, nailing Cheap Trick’s poppier side, while retaining the hard-rock fury.
 The first single, “Surrender/Auf Wiedersehn,” was the first to chart, at #62.
 The second, "California Man/Stiff Competition," wasn’t so lucky.
-None of the bands first three LP broke into the top 40; in the meantime, all three LPs had gone gold in Japan.
+None of the bands first three LPs broke into the Top 40; in the meantime, all three LPs had gone gold in Japan.
 In the spring of 1978 they toured Japan for the first time.
 Pandemonium ensued.
 It was like Beatlemania — hordes of screaming girls, the whole bit.
 The press dubbed them “The American Beatles.”
 They also played two sold-out shows at Budokan, the massive arena in Tokyo, and recorded them for a Japanese-only release.

 The band took some time off and contributed music to some movies, until Epic sued them for a new record.
 They made One on One (1982 Epic) with Roy Thomas Baker, the producer for Queen and The Cars.
 There were two minor hits, "If You Want My Love" and "She's Tight."
 The next move was Next Position Please (1982 Epic) with Todd Rundgren as producer.
-Epic wanted bigger sales and more hits, and forced the band to record the single, a cover of “Dancing the Night Away” by The Motors.
+Epic wanted bigger sales and more hits, and forced the band to record a cover of “Dancing the Night Away” by The Motors.
 It didn’t chart.
 The second single was one of the band’s favorites, “I Can’t Take It.”
 It didn’t chart.
 They recorded “Spring Break” for a trashy teen comedy of the same name, then released it as a single.
 It didn’t chart.
 They recorded “Up the Creek” for a trashy teen comedy of the same name.
 It barely charted, at #36.
 But it promptly fell off.
-And it was a terrible song.

 Register